chengcli/space405/doc/hw1.rst

 To allow us to grade your homework, you must submit both your calculation code and the written answers to ``Canvas`` in a combined ``PDF`` file.
 You code will be graded based on the style and your written answers will be graded based on the correctness.
+(You will not be graded on the style for this homework assignment.)

 .. _Solar Property Table: